 Travel tips for hikers - make it easier on yourself by travelling light.
 Here are a few tips from us at Trails:

 - Wear your hiking boots on the plane to save space and weight in your luggage.

 - Take your quick-dry hiking pants in your carry-on luggage to change into on the flight.
 This kind of light fabric is perfect for wearing on board and you'll be much more comfortable in something like this than heavy pants or jeans.

 - We provide at least one hiking pole for each guest on all our trips.
 If you would prefer to have two then we recommend you bring your own as we can’t guarantee that we’ll be able to give you two.

 Which is the best airline to fly to New Zealand on?

 While there are many different airlines that fly to New Zealand, our favourite is Air New Zealand.
 There's just something about that Kiwi welcome which means that your New Zealand experience begins the moment you step on board.
 They do things a little bit differently too; case in point is their famous safety videos!
-Our favourite is the one with Bear Grylls on the Routeburn Track - we walk on that very spot on day six of our World Heritage Walking Tour and on day two of the Masterpiece, the Kiwi Classic and the Short South.
+Our favourite is the one with Bear Grylls on the Routeburn Track - we walk on that very spot on day six of our World Heritage Walking Tour and on day two of the Masterpiece, the Kiwi Classic and the Pure South.

 You'll love the friendly crew and it will be a great chance to dip your toe into all things New Zealand - including some great food and wine and even some offbeat Kiwi comedy on the in-flight entertainment.
 We think everyone should watch Flight of the Conchords before they arrive in New Zealand!
 Or maybe you could get yourself a copy of our brochure to read on your way over to the Land of the Long White Cloud.